NymanLauri/nearest-singular/README.md

        0.0000 + 0.0000i  -2.5817 + 2.9456i   0.3045 + 0.2884i  -0.2515 + 0.2478i
        0.0000 - 0.0000i   0.0000 + 0.0000i  -0.2716 + 0.0589i   0.0241 + 0.4902i
        0.0000 + 0.0000i  -0.0000 - 0.0000i   0.0000 - 0.0000i  -0.5334 + 1.6781i

+The file `example6.1.mat` contains the computed minimum for Example 6.1. of the paper "A Riemannian optimization method to compute the nearest singular pencil".